juntongsu/totallymakescents/README.md

 └── README.md
 ```

-Note: The full tree will be generated once we have cleaned up the repo

 ## Data
 Our primary datasets were the publicly available [Fragrantica dataset](https://www.kaggle.com/datasets/olgagmiufana1/fragrantica-com-fragrance-dataset) from Kaggle, which contains basic information about perfumes, including their notes and accords, and another [Fragrantica dataset](https://www.kaggle.com/datasets/joehusseinmama/fragrantica-data/data) that shares many perfumes with the first one but also includes a “reviews” column.
 To enhance our data, we developed custom [web-scraping functions](https://github.com/juntongsu/totallymakescents/blob/main/web_scraping/frag_perf_scrape.ipynb) capable of doubling both the size of the database and the number of available features (see Table 1 and Figure 1).
 <figure>
   <img src="https://raw.githubusercontent.com/juntongsu/totallymakescents/refs/heads/main/app/images/README_table1.png" alt="Table 1" width=80%>
   <figcaption>Table 1</figcaption>
 </figure>

 <figure>
   <img src="https://raw.githubusercontent.com/juntongsu/totallymakescents/refs/heads/main/app/images/README_fig1.png" alt="Figure 1" width=80%>
   <figcaption>Figure 1</figcaption>
 </figure>

 Due to time constraints, the full compilation of the improved dataset was consigned as a future objective.
 However, we repurposed the scraping tools to operate in the background at runtime once recommendations are generated, ensuring users to see detailed information about their recommended perfumes (see Figure 2).
 <figure>
   <img src="https://raw.githubusercontent.com/juntongsu/totallymakescents/refs/heads/main/app/images/README_fig2.png" alt="Figure 2">
   <figcaption>Figure 2</figcaption>
 </figure>

 For model training, we combined [scraped data](https://github.com/juntongsu/totallymakescents/blob/main/web_scraping/frag_notes_scrape.ipynb) from Fragrantica and FindaScent, synthetically generated perfume descriptions [[1]](https://github.com/juntongsu/totallymakescents/blob/main/generated_data/perfume_descriptions.csv) [[2]](https://github.com/juntongsu/totallymakescents/blob/main/generated_data/perfume_descriptions_creative.csv), and hand-crafted data.
 The [descriptive perfume data](https://github.com/juntongsu/totallymakescents/blob/main/generated_data/findascent_note_descriptions.csv) and perfume descriptions were used to allow models to understand perfume notes and the sensory language associated with each.
 Additionally, we developed [scripts](https://github.com/juntongsu/totallymakescents/blob/main/generated_data/generating_training_data.ipynb) to generate a [question-answer training set](https://github.com/juntongsu/totallymakescents/blob/main/generated_data/training_data_chatml.jsonl) designed to generate relevant perfume notes from abstract queries and situational prompts.